mendix/docs/content/appstore/app-services/3d-viewer-api.md

 ### 3.2 Other Sample Code Snippets

 Starting from version xxx{{% todo %}}[Add the version number when it is decided]{{% /todo %}}, 3D Viewer module includes some out-of-box API actions.
 The module allows you to manipulate model parts via `RotatePart`, `ScalePart`, `SetPartColor`, `TranslatePart` API actions.
 You can find these actions in the **Viewer3D** > **USE_ME** > **API Actions** folder in the App Explorer in Studio Pro.
 You can directly use them to create your custom logic of manipulating models.

-Alternatively, check out the code implementation of these javascript actions{{% todo %}}[where is the code implantation?]{{% /todo %}}, along with the [3D Viewer API Reference](http://3dviewer-apidoc.s3-website.eu-central-1.amazonaws.com/index/v2.1/apidoc/3dviewer.html).
+Check out the code implementation of these javascript actions, along with the [3D Viewer API Reference](http://3dviewer-apidoc.s3-website.eu-central-1.amazonaws.com/index/v2.1/apidoc/3dviewer.html).
 This may give you some ideas about how you want to make use of the 3D Viewer API.

 ### 3.3 Feedback